-- 6.5.1 Allow Natural Death orders are entered in the patient's medical record and authenticated, timed and dated by the responsible physician.
-A properly documented Allow Natural Death order should include the physician's medical reasons for the order and his/her discussion with the patient's family, or with the patient.
-This should be documented in the progress note. - 6.5.2 Telephone Allow Natural Death orders are discouraged.
+Death order should include the physician's medical reasons for the order and his/her discussion with the patient's family, or with the patient.
+This should be documented in the progress note.

+5.5.2 Telephone Allow Natural Death orders are discouraged.
 However, if Allow Natural Death orders must be placed by telephone, the RN taking the order will have a witness on the telephone to verify and document the Allow Natural Death status.
 Physicians will sign the Allow Natural Death telephone order upon their next visit and document the reasons even though the patient may have already expired.

-ARTICLE VII.
+ARTICLE VI.
 GENERAL PHARMACY POLICIES